 We've categorized restaurants open on and around Christmas by price and level of prestige, listed in descending order from the most expensive to the more budget-friendly options.

-The majority of our picks offer traditional French holiday fare such as oysters and shellfish, foie gras, stuffed goose, and pheasant, but we've also included a few that remain open for the holiday season and specialize in other types of cuisine.
+The majority of our picks offer traditional French holiday fare such as oysters and shellfish, pates and foie gras, stuffed goose, and pheasant, but we've also included a few that remain open for the holiday season and specialize in other types of cuisine.
 These days, vegetarians and vegans shouldn't have too much trouble finding something good to eat in Paris; but you should always check with the restaurant in question to see whether they have options for non meat-eaters.
 Some places will simply have not adapted to growing demand for vegetarian menus.

 A tip for those of you on a tighter budget: Many of these restaurants offer a la carte menu options for Christmas, as well as reasonable fixed- price menus.
 Make sure to check options ahead before reserving your table.